Learn how to make a unique air dry clay Christmas candle holder with a charming cedar leaf imprint.

 Besides, the candle wax is messy and will soak into the clay.

 The heat from the flame could cause cracking so just make a simple aluminum insert with flashing.
-You can even paint it if you’d like.
+You can even paint it with acrylic paint, if you’d like.

 This way you can make the DIY candle holder into any size or shape you’d like.